gillyspy/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

 To set up SuiteCloud Developer Assistant using Cline:
 1. Open SuiteCloud Extension for VS Code and click the SuiteCloud Developer Assistant welcome message to go to the SuiteCloud Extension for VS Code settings.
 2. In **Workspace** > **SuiteCloud**, configure the fields as follows:
-    * **Developer Assistant Auth ID:** Set to the auth ID you want to use for the SuiteCloud Developer Assistant service.
+    * **Developer Assistant: Auth ID:** Set to the auth ID you want to use for the SuiteCloud Developer Assistant service.
     * **Developer Assistant: Enable:** Set it to enabled.
     * **Local Port:** Autofilled by default.
 Change it if you prefer a different port or if the default port is already in use.
 3. In the activity bar, go to the Cline extension.
 Click the provider/model selector, and configure the fields as follows: